Cursor Composer Made Sweeping Wrong Edits

 3. No “do not touch” list

-How to judge: git diff --stat and look for changes in directories you’d never have asked it to touch.
+How to judge: run git diff --stat and look for changes in directories you’d never have asked it to touch.

 4. No commit between multiple prompts

-How to judge: git log --oneline — if the last commit is from this morning or days ago, you’re in tangled territory.
+How to judge: git log --oneline.
+If the last commit is from this morning or days ago, you’re in tangled territory.

 5. Wrong model picked for the task

-6. .cursorrules doesn’t enforce “minimal diff”
+6. Rules don’t enforce “minimal diff”

 Before you start